If you're looking for a deep dive into optimizing vendor workflows, check out our vendor management content hub.

 Vendor scorecards have many benefits.
 Here are five of the biggest advantages your business will realize by using them.

-As a result, every vendor management decision is backed by data, improving decision-making transparency.
+As a result, every vendor management decision is backed by data, improving decision-making transparency throughout the vendor lifecycle.
 Biases cannot lead you down the wrong path in this scenario, improving the ROI you realize from your vendors.

 Map and mitigate supplier risk